Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Post-consolidation Entanglement Structure

-\textbf{Non-Simultaneous Separability} After applying the local negativity consolidating transformation, disjoint scalar vacuum regions are numerically identified to be separable along the core-halo bipartition~\footnote{See Sections~\ref{app:sepcriterion} and~\ref{app:sepobsEntEX} for methods and explicit examples.}, and thus expressible as a tensor-product state immersed in Gaussian classical noise, $Y$, as
+After the local negativity-consolidating transformation presented in Section~\ref{sec:consolidation}, disjoint regions of the scalar vacuum are identified to be separable along the core-halo bipartition.
+As such, the A-B quantum system is expressible as a tensor-product state immersed in classical correlations as,

-with $Y \geq 0$.
-With all the negativity accounted for in the core, the halo degrees of freedom are found to be separable along the A,B region divide,
+This bipartition corresponds to the horizontal dashed teal line in the diagram at right of Fig.~\ref{fig:corediagram}.
+With all the negativity accounted for in the core, the halo degrees of freedom, when isolated, are subsequently found to be separable along the A-B region divide,

+This observation corresponds to the vertical dashed teal line in the halo space of the diagram at right of Fig.~\ref{fig:corediagram}.

-While for pure states, these two observations of sequential separability could be combined to conclude the separability of, for example, $\sigma_{h,A}$ from the rest of the system, incompatible noise characterizations of $Y$ and $Y_h$ limit the viability of such deductions for mixed states.
-In particular, the negativity between the single-region halo and the rest of the system is found to be non-zero, a sufficient observation for the conclusion of entanglement.
+For pure states, these two observations of sequential separability could be combined to conclude the separability of, for example, $\sigma_{h,A}$ from the rest of the system.
+However, this logic does not apply to mixed states, where the classical correlations of $Y$ and $Y_h$ can be incompatible.
+As notated by the \emph{exclusive or} between these separable bipartitions in Fig~\ref{fig:corediagram}, the separability observations of Eqs.~\eqref{eq:core-halosep} and~\eqref{eq:halo-halosep} for the consolidated scalar vacuum regions are not compatible.
+In particular, the negativity between the portion of the halo in either region and the rest of the system is found to be non-zero.
+This is a sufficient observation to conclude that $\sigma_{h,A}$ is connected to the remaining many-body system with entanglement, and therefore that this core-halo separated state contains inaccessible entanglement in the halo.